-Whether building or renovating, a high NatHERS energy rating can help your home feel cool in the summer and warm in winter without artificial heating or cooling.
-As a result, you’re using less energy, thereby lowering your energy bills and carbon footprint, as well as supporting the move to the net-zero emissions target by 2050.
+Whether building or renovating, a high NatHERS energy rating can help your home feel cool in the summer and warm in the winter without artificial heating or cooling.
+As a result, you’re using less energy and lowering your energy bills and carbon footprint, as well as supporting the move to the net-zero emissions target by 2050.

-Yes, under the National Construction Code (NCC), there are minimum requirements for health and safety in the design and construction of new homes in Australia, which includes NatHERS.
+Yes, under the National Construction Code (NCC), there are minimum requirements for health and safety in the design and construction of new Australian homes, which includes NatHERS.
 If you’re building or renovating, it’s mandatory to get a home energy rating and NatHERS Universal Certificate issued by a NatHERS accredited assessor in order to meet Australia’s energy efficiency requirements.

-The NatHERS rating scale goes from zero to 10 stars.
-The more stars, the less energy required to heat and cool, which reduces energy costs.
-A 6-star energy rating is a minimum standard in most Australian states is a 7-star energy rating.1 Anything seven and above is considered a good score.
+The NatHERS rating scale goes from 0 to 10 stars – the more stars, the less energy required to heat and cool, which reduces energy costs.
+As of 2022, the minimum standard for the NCC in most Australian states is a 7-star energy rating.1 Anything seven and above is considered a good score.

-Great news; you can include many energy efficient design features at no extra cost or for minimal expense during the design phase is key to a good energy rating for a house.
+Including energy efficient design features at no extra cost or for minimal expense during the design phase is key to a good energy rating for a house.
 Some features to consider when building are:

-It’s a government certification that indicates the energy-efficiency of your home’s design.
-To receive it, a NatHERS accredited assessor must conduct an audit using NatHERS approved software at an early stage of the design process.
-After the assessor evaluates your home, you’ll receive a NatHERS Universal Certificate with a house energy rating.
+After the NatHERS assessment, you’ll receive a NatHERS Universal Certificate with a house energy rating.
+It’s a government certification that indicates the energy efficiency of your home’s design.
+To receive it, a NatHERS accredited assessor must conduct an audit using NatHERS-approved software at an early stage of the design process.

 To get a NatHERS star rating, you or your builder or architect need to go through one of the following three Assessor Accrediting Organisations (AAOs) in Australia: